zhangdahanAT/UTRDesigner_related/READme.txt

-This file contains database and codes related to DMS-MaSeq of human
+This file contains database and codes related to 5UTRDesigner.